clevisonbarbosa/customer-api/README.md

 * Run ARTISAN commands to migrate

-- In linux terminal you can run php artisan command from docker container:

-> $ docker exec -it runnersproof_laravel.test_1 /bin/bash

-> $ php artisan migrate
+> $ php artisan migrate Or ./vendor/bin/sail migrate

 ## How to use